 If you’re going to use your tent in the summer, spring or fall, go for three-season.

-4. Storage and Organization
+Storage Space & Organization

-A tent is a compromised space so it’s important to prioritize organization.
+A tent is a compromised living space so it’s important to prioritize organization.
 Having different storage including gear lofts, mesh pockets and, most importantly, vestibules, is ideal.

-6. Good Ventilation Is Key
+Good Ventilation Is Key

 Condensation is likely to occur within the tent along the walls and even ceiling.
 This can be reduced if the tent is fitted with good ventilation options.
 Mesh wall panels, mesh windows, and doors mean fresh air can circulate throughout the tent.

 Clip-On or Sleeves

 Attaching the canopy to the poles requires sleeves or clip-ons.
 Clip-ons allow better airflow and they’re also easier to set up but sleeves are more durable.

 Perks of a Freestanding Tent

 There are quite a few freestanding tents on the list above, and there’s a good reason why these make good backpacking tents.
 Freestanding tents don’t need to be pitched down during set-up, meaning you can move it around as you want.

-Advantages of 4 Person Tents
+Pros & Cons of 4 Person Tents

-4 person tents have a lot to offer.
+The best 4 person tents have a lot to offer.
 First off, they’re an excellent size for a small family or couples who like more room.

-- Easy assembly: four-person tents can have a few more tent poles compared to smaller tents but they’re still easy to pitch.
-Most campers can get their 4 person tent up in less than 10 minutes.
+- Easy assembly: 4 person tents can have a few more tent poles (and a more complicated pole structure) compared to smaller tents but they’re still easy to pitch.
+Most campers can get their 4P tent up in less than 10 minutes.

 As with any good thing, there’s bound to be a few flaws:

-- Sizes differ: As we saw in the reviews above, 4 person tents come in a range of sizes.
+- Sizes differ: As we saw in the reviews above, 4P family tents come in a range of sizes.
 This does mean it’s important to look closely at dimensions before purchase.

 What Is the Best Tent for a Family of 4?

 When camping as a family of four, you’ll need enough space for everyone to live and sleep comfortably.
-Good four-person tents for a family include the Eureka Copper Canyon 4 as well as the Big Agnes Big House 4.
+Good 4P camping tents for family camping include the Eureka Copper Canyon LX 4 (this tent is a great buy) as well as the Big Agnes Big House 4.

 When camping in groups of more than two, a four-person tent is ideal.
 You have ample room and the tent stills pack easily and is lightweight

 Of the options we reviewed, the best 4 person tent is the Teton Sports Mountain Ultra 4.
-It’s light, features multiple ventilation options, and several storage compartments.
+It’s light, features multiple ventilation options, and several gear storage compartments.
 Additionally, it’s very affordable and will fit most budgets.